This post may contain affiliate links. Please read our privacy policy.

 - Mix the potatoes with the oil and salt right on the baking sheet, sprayed first with nonstick spray, which saves washing a bowl.

-- If you are roasting more potatoes than can be spread out in a single layer, then use two baking sheets, and rotate them halfway during cooking so that each tray has a chance to be on top, and – as things would go – on the bottom, so they brown up evenly.
+- If you are roasting more potatoes than can be spread out in a single layer, then use two baking sheets and rotate them halfway during cooking so that each tray has a chance to be on the top and bottom so they brown up evenly.

 - Don’t overcrowd the pan.